therealmacjeezy/JamfAuth/README.md

  - jamfAPIURL
  - apiToken

+The API Password is stored in your local keychain.

 Here is how `jamfAuth.py` works:
  - The script will first check to see if the JSON file exists or not.
    - If not, it will prompt you to enter the above information